officelearn/azure-docs.sv-se/articles/cognitive-services/Computer-vision/QuickStarts/python-hand-text.md

 # subscription keys.
 For example, if you got your subscription keys from
 # westus, replace "westcentralus" in the URI below with "westus".
 #
-# Free trial subscription keys are generated in the "westus" region.
+# Free trial subscription keys are generated in the "westcentralus" region.
 # If you use a free trial subscription key, you shouldn't need to change
 # this region.
 vision_base_url = "https://westcentralus.api.cognitive.microsoft.com/vision/v2.0/"